Judges rule on state abortion restrictions, shape Roe impact

 With the decision, abortion remains legal up to 18 weeks in Utah, which is among a group of states where abortion rights have been thrown into limbo amid the legal and political challenges shaping the post-Roe landscape with states now holding the power to restrict abortion.

-“What I’m really doing is saying we have serious things to talk about and there is no need to litigate this case before we alter the status quo,” Judge Andrew Stone said in Salt Lake City after granting an injunction delaying the trigger law.
-He said a challenge from the state's Planned Parenthood affiliate should be heard fully.
+“What I’m really doing is saying we have serious things to talk about," Judge Andrew Stone said after granting an injunction delaying the trigger law.

+He said the status quo should remain in effect until a challenge from the state's Planned Parenthood affiliate can be heard fully.

 Last month's Dobbs v.
 Jackson ruling overturned the 1973 Roe v.
 Wade ruling that found the right to abortion was protected by the U.S. Constitution.
 The issue reverted to the states, setting off new court battles and ballot initiatives as many states act to curtail or ban abortions.